Mountain Biking: A guide for beginners

 1- Rigid: A rigid bike that has no suspension on the front fork or rear.
 Not much to say here other than you’ll just get beat to a pulp and hate mountain biking before you get a chance to like it.
 Bad idea.

 2- Full-suspension: Full-suspension bikes have suspension in the front and rear, which improves comfort and helps you ride more technical terrain.
-The problem here is cost and weight (light, like a hardtail, is really expensive here) when you’re not sure whether you’re ready to commit to big new sport.
+The problem here is cost and weight when you’re not sure whether you’re ready to commit to a big new sport.
 I’d definitely wait for your second bike to get a full-suspension bike (unless you’re swimming in cash).
-Better idea.

 3- Hardtail: a bike with suspension shocks on the front fork, but not the rear.
 These are more affordable, which for your budget, will allow you to purchase a bike with better components that are lighter.
 Hardtail bikes also have better handling than entry-level full-suspension bikes.
 Best idea.

 This is where your best-buddy-for-life-shop-guy comes in.
 Listen to him/her.

 A bike that is not the right size for you is torture.
 And may lead to immediate overuse injuries that kill your budding new love for mountain biking.
 More advice on bike injuries

 Helmet.
 Listen to your shop-guy, but think affordable-priced helmets from the good manufacturer’s like Giro, Fox, POC, Bell , etc. Get the lightest, most vented helmet THAT FITS THE BEST in your budget range.
 Your helmet should be level on your head, just above your eyebrows, and fit pretty snugly.
 No excess movement.
 The chin strap should be pretty snug and the straps should go on either side of your ears and not cover them.